davsclaus/camel-riders-in-the-cloud/README.md

 Two microservices using Spring Boot and WildFly Swarm with Apache Camel running on Kubernetes.

-There are three Maven projects:
+There are these Maven projects:

-* client - Spring Boot application with Camel that triggers every 2nd second to call the hello service and log the response.
-The client uses Camel client side retry for error handling.
+* boot - Spring Boot application with Camel that triggers every 2nd second to call the hello service and log the response.
-* client-hystrix - A client that uses Hystrix as circuit breaker for error handling.
-* helloswarm - WildFly Swarm application hostin a hello service which returns a reply message.
+* swarm - WildFly Swarm application hostin a hello service which returns a reply message.

 The diagram below illustrates this: